Thursday, August 30, 2007

 thanks to Vasudev Murthy for sending me the picture --

-a happy momento (now) of Bangalore days.
+a happy memento (now) of Bangalore days.
 I'm a barely

 Vasu reminds me, I was allegedly playing raag Bhairav.